Captain Comic II: Fractured Reality

-Captain Comic II: Fractured Reality is the 1990 sequel to the 1988 MS-DOS platform game, The Adventures of Captain Comic.
+Captain Comic II: Fractured Reality is the 1990 sequel to the 1988 MS-DOS platform game The Adventures of Captain Comic.
 The game was created by the same author as the original, Michael Denio, working at Color Dreams, and was published by ComputerEasy.
 The game adds a save/continue feature, four-way scrolling, and new movement types (e.g., swimming, flying).
 Unlike the original (which was shareware), the game was sold commercially.

 Plot

+Three months out from Tambo, Captain Comic receives a distress signal.
+Being the brave hero that he is, Captain Comic rushes to the aid of the local populace.
 Captain Comic must find a machine which allows him to travel to six different realities, in which he must collect the six crystals to save the planet and its inhabitants from evil aliens known as the "Skrejgib" (which, backwards, reads "Big Jerks").